Fetus in fetu

 Anteroposterior abdominal radiograph shows a soft-tissue mass in the right hemiabdomen.
 The mass contains calcified osseous-appearing structures of varying sizes and shapes.

 The postoperative specimen from the previous image shows a fairly well developed fetus lying on its back, with rudimentary digits.

 A computed tomography scan of the same patient's abdomen pre-operation reveals a large retroperitoneal soft-tissue mass.
 There are long hyperdense opacities that resemble fetal bones.

-Fetus in fetu (or foetus in foetu) is a rare developmental abnormality in which a mass of tissue resembling a fetus forms inside the body of its twin.
+Fetus in fetu (or foetus in foetu) is a rare developmental abnormality in which a mass of tissue resembling a fetus forms inside the body of a true fetus.
 An early example of the phenomenon was described in 1808 by George William Young.

 There are two hypotheses for the origin of a fetus in fetu.
 One hypothesis is that the mass begins as a normal fetus but becomes enveloped inside its twin.
 The other hypothesis is that the mass is a highly developed teratoma.
 Fetus in fetu is estimated to occur in 1 in 500,000 live births.